Prayer/Meditation Room

 Remember- this is the space from which serenity radiates.
 If you can create a beautiful home for your Gods- you will find inner peace, and the lords will shower their blessings on you.

-Usually, yellow is recommended by Vastu experts as the ideal colour for a place of worship.
-So, you can get wallpapers that are yellow or orange in colour.
+Usually, yellow is recommended by Vastu experts as the ideal color for a place of worship.
+So, you can get wallpapers that are yellow or orange in color.
 However- there is no hard and fast rule about it.

-Colours like yellow, white, or orange can open up your pooja or meditation room and make it feel more welcoming and serene.
-If you have a presiding deity and want to decorate your prayer room accordingly- go for the colour associated with them.
+Colors like yellow, white or orange can open up your pooja or meditation room and make it feel more welcoming and serene.
+If you have a presiding deity and want to decorate your prayer room accordingly- go for the color associated with them.

 Motifs like sun and lotuses are considered auspicious for homes.
-You can choose a wallpaper for mandir room that depicts them to bring some positive energy into your home.
-You may choose from our pichwai mandir design wallpapers for your pooja room.
-Go through our collection of wallpaper for pooja room at Wall Curry and take your pick.
+You can choose a wallpaper that depicts them to bring some positive energy into your home.
+You may choose from our pichwai design wallpapers for your pooja room .
+Go through our collection of wallpapers at Wall Curry and take your pick.

 There are many ways to decorate your puja room.
-You can opt for serene tones like white, beige, or cream as the dominant theme for your prayer room.
-But you can also opt for colours that are closely associated with the Gods you worship, for eg, yellow/orange with Lord Krishna, blue for Lord Shiva, and red for Goddess Durga.
+You can opt for serene tones like white, beige or cream as the dominant theme for your prayer room.
+But you can also opt for colors that are closely associated with the Gods you worship, for eg, yellow/orange with Lord Krishna, blue for Lord Shiva and red for Goddess Durga.

 You can even have a mural in the background, which depicts nature or lotus flowers.
-Lord Buddha can be the perfect motif in your decor for meditation rooms- you may have murals, paintings, or idols depicting his serene visage.
+For meditation rooms, Lord Buddha can be the perfect motif in your decor- you may have murals, paintings or idols depicting his serene visage.

 If you want to usher in some positive energy, you can also consult with a Vaastu expert and follow their directions in decorating your Puja room.
-Understand what colours will work for you, what deities to keep, and the correct placement of other puja items that can have a positive effect on your health and wealth.
+Understand what colors will work for you, what deities to keep and the correct placement of other puja items that can have a positive effect on your health and wealth.

-Check out our wallpaper for pooja room- Wall Curry has many options for you to choose from.
+Check out our wallpapers- Wall Curry has many options for you to choose from.